 Credit card machines are essential to any business that wants to accept card payments.
 They offer a hassle free, convenient and secure way for companies large or small to take transactions.
 In our ever present cashless society any business that does not accept card payments is going to end up losing customers.
 In 2018 customers no longer demand but expect to have the option of paying by card on all purchases they make.

 So how does a new business or start-ups ensure they do not lose out on customers?
 The answer is simple they need to start accepting card payment immediately.
-There are many card machine providers on the market that will provide your business with a PDQ Machine.
+There are many credit card machine suppliers on the market that will provide your business with a PDQ Machine.
 Each card machine provider has different fees and charges so it’s a good idea to get quotes from several before committing to any contract.
 PDQ terminal providers will often charge monthly fees whilst there is also card processing cost associated with taking payments as we’ve discussed earlier.

 The list of merchant account providers are endless.
 Every business is different and many can benefit and save if they pick the right merchant account provider for the business.
 Here is where we can help.
 By completing our online quote form our specialist team will connect you to the right provider for your business.
 This service is free.
 You will receive comparison quotes from up to four providers most suited to your business allowing you to save time and money.